wesleywillis/ip_tracker/README.md

 # provider_tracker
-Hours and location tracker for homecare workers (IPs) in the field.
+Hours and location tracker for homecare providers in the field.

 ## Problem Statement